thled/rn/README.md

 rn is a command line tool to rename files and directories.

 Its behavior is comparable with that of `mv path/to/old_name path/to/new_name`.
 You can already write this quiet elegant like this `mv path/to/{old_name,new_name}`.
-But this tool has a more intuitive syntax and is arguably more semantic.
+But rn has a more intuitive syntax and is arguably more semantic.

 ## Requirements